psybits/gopsydose/README.md

 For MariaDB/MySQL, [DBeaver](https://dbeaver.io/) can be used.

-To get the database directory, run in terminal: `gopsydose -get-dirs`
+To get the database directory, run in terminal: `gopsydose -get-paths`

 ## Configs explained